 Everything from full meals to light snacks is offered daily in the A.G.
 Myers Dining Hall and Coltrane Commons Food Court operated by ARAMARK Food Services.
 Real Food on Campus features a wide variety of selections including freshly baked breads, vegetarian selections, and rotisserie foods.
-The Coltrane Commons Food Court features Java City, serving gourmet coffees and pastries, Blimpie's subs, Freshen's smoothies, and Grille Works gourmet burgers and sandwiches.
+The Coltrane Commons Food Court features Java City, serving gourmet coffees and pastries and Grille Works gourmet burgers and sandwiches.

 Residential students have three meal options to match their lifestyle as part of their on campus living and dining experience.
 They can choose either unlimited access to the dining hall, from 7 a.m. until 7 p.m.
-Monday through Friday and 8:30 a.m. until 7 p.m. on weekends, plus \$50 declining balance in the food court or 14 meals per week in the dining hall plus \$125 declining balance in the food court or 10 meals per week in the dining hall plus \$175 declining balance in the food court.
+Monday through Friday and 8:30 a.m. until 7 p.m. on weekends, plus \$50 declining balance in the food court or 14 meals per week in the dining hall plus \$125 declining balance in the food court.
 Commuting students may purchase declining balance dollars which provide a discounted rate for meals and allow access to the dining hall and food court throughout the semester or pay at the door.
 Coltrane Commons Food Court hours vary.
 More information on operating hours, dining options, and menus is available by calling 828.883.8180 or by logging on to www. brevard.edu/campus_dining.
 The food service manager works closely with the Student Government Association and the college's student/faculty food committee to insure that campus needs are met.
 A suggestion board in the dining hall allows students to leave additional notes for the manager.